kozmod/progen/Readme.md

 ### Generate

-`prohen` execute commands and generate files and directories based on configuration file
+The cli executes commands and generate files and directories based on configuration file

 ```yaml
 ## progen.yml